bitswired/foldcms/apps/doc/src/content/docs/api/cms/interfaces/Collection.md

 `TLoadSchema` *extends* `AnySchema`

+Schema for the raw loaded data

 ### TTransformSchema

 `TTransformSchema` *extends* `AnySchema`

+Schema for the transformed data

 ### TRelations

 `TRelations` *extends* `Partial`\<`Record`\<keyof `Schema.Schema.Type`\<`TTransformSchema`\>, [`CollectionRelation`](/api/cms/type-aliases/collectionrelation/)\>\>

+Map of field names to their collection relations

 ### TLoaderDeps

 `TLoaderDeps`

+Dependencies required by the loader

 ### TTransformerDeps

 `TTransformerDeps`

+Dependencies required by the transformer

 ### TValidatorDeps

 `TValidatorDeps`

+Dependencies required by the validator

 ## Properties